Website TemplatesWeb HostingWeb Hosting

 Sometimes a thing as inocuous as a simple crack in an expansion joint or a void in the concrete can be all thats necessary to allow road salt to drain onto important structural members in the bridge.
 The resulting rust and corrosion can seriously compromise the safety of the bridge.

-This is doubly important of if the bridge has major mechanical components such as a bascule bridge or lift bridge.
-These bridges have gearboxes, pinions, brakes and other components which must be kept in good operating order.
-The cost of simple maintenance on these items is negligible compared to the astronomical cost of replacement should one of the components fail and cause the bridge to tb taken out of operation for any length of time.
+The cost of simple maintenance on these items is negligible compared to the astronomical cost of replacement should one of the components fail and cause the bridge to be taken out of operation for any length of time.

 A good designer or engineer can ensure the bridge remains in service cost effectively by setting up a suitable maintenance schedule and watching carefully over the condition of components in the bridge.